carissaallen/wordcount/README.md

 A simple website that will take user text as input, and output the total number of words in the block of text, as well as the frequency in which they appear.

-This program was written to explore:
+I wrote this program to explore:
 * Python 3
 * Django
 * URL Routing in Django